VictorAlbertos/KDirtyAndroid/README.md

 ![DirtyAndroid](dirty.jpg)

-It's time to admit an awfull fact: **almost every Android application is a pure client application**.
+It's time to admit an awful fact: **almost every Android application is a pure client application**.
 There is no such a thing as a *domain layer*.
 In the unlikely event of some *bussines logic* were required, it would be wiped out as a whole new system (there you go a new library!).

 > The story of my life does not exist.
 Such a thing does not exist.
 There is no purpose.
 Neither a line or a path.
 Vast passages suggest that someone was there.
 That’s not true, no one was there.